Today's Viewpoint: A MarshBerry Publication

 Myth Busting: The Truth About Insurance Clusters, Aggregator Programs, and Agency Network Perceptions

 The perceptions insurance agencies and brokerages have of aggregation programs are often misguided.
-Historically, aggregation models have been seen as useful for start-up firms, small-scale agencies, or captive brokers converting to an independent firm model.
+Historically, aggregation models have been seen as useful for start-up firms, small-scale agencies, or captive brokers converting to an independent agency model.
 Comments, like the following, are often heard:

 “Our team is happy with our current carrier and wholesale markets.”